cassiebuhler/cassiebuhler.github.io/_pages/misc.md

 -  <a href="/files/BillboardHot100-Buhler.pdf" target="_blank">Presentation available here.</a>

 ###  Am I the Asshole?
 - The objective of this project was to create a dataset.
-I used Reddit’s API to collect responses from the [r/AmITheAsshole subreddit](https://www.reddit.com/r/AmItheAsshole/).
+I used Reddit’s API to collect responses from [r/AmITheAsshole](https://www.reddit.com/r/AmItheAsshole/).
 Data can be provided upon request.
 -  <a href="/files/AITA-Buhler.pdf" target="_blank">Presentation available here.</a>

 ### How Donald Trump Engages Twitter